busterbn/internet/learning_flow_4/distance-vector-routing/README.md

 The program will:
 - Automatically detect your IP address
 - Send HELLO messages every 5 seconds via UDP broadcast
-- Listen for HELLO messages from other routers
+- Listen for HELLO and DV messages from other routers
-- Display a neighbor table showing detected routers
+- Maintain a neighbor table showing detected routers
+- Maintain a distance table with routes to all known destinations
+- Process distance vectors and update routing information
 - Remove neighbors that haven't sent HELLO for >10 seconds

 ## Requirements